LiamDormon/mojito_pdm/README.md

 }
 ```

-### Important
-If buying is enabled, [cron](https://github.com/esx-framework/cron) is needed as a dependency

-To edit car information use `ui/src/cars.json` for now.
+To edit car information use `ui/src/cars.json` and compile, do this from the latest tagged version of the source code - the master branch is not considered stable.

 ## Usage